 Google Photos is one of the most professional cloud services that is specialized in storing and sharing pictures for users.
-Due to its unlimited storage space (though this policy was canceled from June 2021) and easy access, Google Photos has a large user base worldwide.
+Due to its unlimited storage space (though this policy was canceled in June 2021) and easy access, Google Photos has a large user base worldwide.

 However, Google Photos doesn’t always work well.
 Some users have increasingly complained about the “Google Photos says backup complete but not” issue.
 In those kinds of situations, some of your photos may not be uploaded successfully to Google Photos.
 So, it would be a nightmare if you deleted those photos on your local devices while Google Photos didn’t save them.